 Where to Get Shea Butter

 Always purchase 100% pure high quality shea butter, without any additives.
 I like shea butter that comes in a jar for easy application.
 You can purchase Molivera Organics Shea Butter or Perfect Body Harmony Shea Butter!
 Both come in a UV protectant jar and can keep your shea butter fresh for long!
+I also love Better Shea Butter’s Unrefined Shea Butter.
+I’ve been using it for long and it’s a great brand!
+It comes in a 1 pound packet.

 So those are my three easy and effective ways of using shea butter for keratosis pilaris!
 Do you have any other remedies for this skin condition?
 Please share below!